igorkulman/lunchbuddy-bot/README.md

 ### Adding a new restaurant

 The easiest way to add a new restaurant is to add a restaurant available in Zomato.
-You just need the `id` of the restaurant
+You just need to add a new item to the `zomato.json` config

 ````
+{
+  "restaurants": [{
-zomato.get(config.zomato_key, 16507044, function(data) {
+    "id": 16507044,
-    sendResponse(id, data, "GURMET");
-});
+    "name": "GURMET",
+    "keyword": "gurmet"
+  }]
+}
 ````

 If you want to add a custom restaurant, take a look at the `custom.js` module to see samples of scraping web to get the daily lunch menu.